Types of treatment for pancreatic cancer

 Chemotherapy and radiotherapy

 Radiotherapy is used less often than surgery and chemotherapy to treat pancreatic cancer.
-Your specialist may suggest radiotherapy to try to shrink your tumour, to help relieve symptoms such as pain.
+Your specialist may suggest radiotherapy to shrink your tumour, to help relieve symptoms such as pain.
 Sometimes doctors may try a combination of radiotherapy and chemotherapy to treat cancers that cannot be removed with surgery.

 You can view and print the quick guides for all the pages in the treating pancreatic cancer section.